jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_duration_w_hours_and_minutes
 ========================================================

-For the ``duration`` :doc:`function </functions/functions>` to meet the requirements, it has to accept timestamps with hours and minutes, but it currently returns the duration when given sleep and wake time hours without taking minutes into account in the calculation.
+For the ``duration`` :ref:`function<functions>` to meet the requirements, it has to accept timestamps with hours and minutes, but it currently returns the duration when given sleep and wake time hours without taking minutes into account.

 .. _test_duration_w_hours_and_minutes_red:

 red: make it fail
 --------------------------------------------------------

-I add a failing test in ``test_sleep_duration.py`` that takes minutes into account
+I add a failing test in ``test_sleep_duration.py`` that has hours and minutes

 .. code-block:: python